Jarrekstar/open-protocol-device-simulator/README.md

 ## The Problem

-Integrating tightening tools (Atlas Copco, Desoutter, Stanley, etc.) into Manufacturing Execution Systems requires extensive testing.
+Integrating tightening tools into Manufacturing Execution Systems requires extensive testing.
 Physical controllers are expensive, often unavailable during development, and difficult to use for simulating edge cases, error conditions, and high-volume scenarios.

 ## The Solution